Red Turban Rebellions: He Zhen

 He Zhen was an orphan who nonetheless received an education in both brush and sword.
 He held office in government briefly before leading a local defense corps.
 He succeeded in recapturing a local prefectural city from bandits and was rewarded with office in the prefecture.
 In 1363 he led provincial armies to recapture Guangzhou from pirates.
 He became head of the provincial government in 1366.
 When the Ming armies approached in 1368, he readily gave up his position and surrendered.
 After an interview with Zhu Yuanzhang in Nanjing, he was awarded with honors and posts in the provincial government.
 He Zhen retired at the age of 65 in 1387 and was made hereditary earl.

-Balasawarmi
+Basalawarmi

 Basalawarmi, the Prince of Liang, and head of government in Yunnan, committed suicide when the region was conquered by the Ming dynasty in 1382.
 Yunnan played no major role in the events of the 1350s and 1360s.